 Learn the Skills to Become a Software Engineer at Noble Desktop

 Those interested in pursuing a career in software engineering can receive hands-on training by enrolling in one of Noble Desktop’s in-person or live online software engineering courses.
-Noble currently offers a Software Engineering Certificate that provides hands-on training in front end and back end web development.
-Participants in this rigorous program begin by exploring how to use HTML to mark up webpages, CSS to style them, and GIT for version control.
-The second part of this program teaches core JavaScript programming skills, such as data types, variables, DOM, and loops.
-Instruction is provided on using the React library to create a fully working desktop application and deploy it to Amazon Web Services.
-Next, those enrolled explore Python concepts like its basic syntax, custom functions, sorting algorithms, and dictionaries.
-Learners then progress into object-oriented programming, APIs, and database querying with SQL.
-By course completion, participants will be familiar with Django and Django REST.
-In addition to comprehensive in-class training, this certificate includes 12 1-on-1 mentoring sessions for all students, which can be devoted to professional portfolio development, resume work, or LinkedIn profile updates.
+Noble currently offers a Software Engineering Certificate that provides comprehensive instruction in both front-end and back-end web development.
+Participants begin by learning HTML to structure webpages, CSS to style them, and Git for version control.
+The program then moves into JavaScript fundamentals like data types, variables, DOM manipulation, and loops.
+Students will also learn to use the React library to build a working desktop application and deploy it using Amazon Web Services.